fakerybakery/openvoicelab/README.md

 [**Documentation**](https://openvoicelab.github.io/) | [**Join Discord**](https://discord.gg/7C2PPhgtkf)

 > [!IMPORTANT]
 > OpenVoiceLab is currently in beta.
 Some things still need to be improved - especially in the finetuning process.
+Windows support is still WIP.
 Feedback and contributions are welcome!

 A beginner-friendly interface for finetuning and running text-to-speech models.
 Currently supports VibeVoice.